monicacrespo/bootcamp-backend-student-mongodb-modelling/2.advanced/README.md

 │   README.md
 ```

+## Add an structured hierarchical category
 MongoDB is a document based database.
 Each record in a collection is a document, and every document should be self-contained (it should contain all information that you need inside it).

-To meet the first requirement we will use the Tree structure using Materialized Path.
+To meet the first requirement to have an structured hierarchical category, we will use the `Tree structure using Materialized Path`.

 For each node we store (ID, PathToNode).